-Members are advised that correspondence has been received from the Education Authority (EA) requesting representation on Local Advisory Groups (LAG).
+Members were advised that correspondence has been received from the Education Authority (EA) requesting representation on Local Advisory Groups (LAG).
 The purpose of the LAG is 'to provide advice to support the development and implementation of local Youth Service provision via Area Youth Development Plans and influence the development of the Regional Youth Development Plan'.
-A copy of correspondence is enclosed.
+A copy of the correspondence was circulated.

-Members are advised that PCSP staff will attend the LAG meetings due to the complementarity with the work of the youth service and to help influence the delivery of youth services within the Borough.
+Members were advised that PCSP staff will attend the LAG meetings due to the complementarity with the work of the youth service and to help influence the delivery of youth services within the Borough.